maubanel/UE5-Static-Meshes/basic-column-iii/README.md

 ##### `Step 19.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Select all the points at the top.
 Scale the **X** and the **Y** axis to taper the column.
-You need to select the scalar box which sometimes is hiddena and hard to select.
+You need to select the scalar box which sometimes is hidden and hard to select.
 If it is not tapering and expanding you have not selected the correct par t of the gizmo.
 When you are happy, press the <kbd>Accept</kbd> button.
 Now you will see that it looks more like a proper column!

 ![taper column](images/taperColumn.png)